What is Vietnamese Coffee ?

 One fact: Vietnamese been added different variation to the original coffee and convert it into something unique and flavorful.
 Egg-Coffee, yogurt or fruity coffee, with, or without ice, or even plain drink (cà phê đen) and today, Vietnam climbed up as the second largest coffee exporter in the world and the largest exporter of Robusta.

-Vietnamese coffee refers to both the unique brewing method and the distinctive style of traditional Vietnamese roasting.
+The local coffee refers to both the unique brewing method and the distinctive style of traditional Vietnamese roasting.
 Robusta beans are often roasted dark and seasoned with a touch of salt, butter, and whiskey to enhance the flavour.
 Additions like soybeans and corn help create a thicker, sweeter taste, making Vietnamese coffee, truly a unique drink.

-1: Iced Coffee with Condensed Milk
+1: Vietnamese Iced Coffee with Condensed Milk

-One of the most popular types of coffee drinks is “cà phê sữa đá or Vietnamese iced coffee.
+One of the most popular types of coffee drinks is “cà phê sữa đá or the iced coffee.
 Brewed using a traditional drip filter, the strong Robusta coffee is combined with sweetened condensed milk before being poured over ice.
 This classic drink offers a perfect balance of rich bitterness and creamy sweetness, making it refreshing yet bold.
 The iced coffee is the perfect choice at anytime, showcasing the unique flavors that define Vietnam’s vibrant coffee culture.

-Cost of a cup of Iced Coffee: ~25-45k VND (1-2 USD)
+• Cost of a cup of Iced Coffee: ~25-45k VND (1-2 USD)

 vietnamese iced coffee

-Don’t think of Egg mixed with coffee.
+No, this isn’t an egg mixed with coffee.
 Egg coffee (cà phê trứng), originated in Hanoi in the 1940s when milk was scarce and egg yolks were used as a substitute.
 This rich and creamy drink is made by whipping egg yolks with sugar and condensed milk into a frothy foam, then combining it with dark Robusta coffee.

 Often described as a local version of tiramisu, Vietnamese egg coffee offers a unique blend of textures and flavours.
 Although Café Giang in Hanoi’s Old Quarter is where egg coffee was first created, today many cafes offer their own take on this classic Hanoi invented drink, with some even improving on the original recipe.

-Cost of egg-coffee: 40-80k VND (2-3.5 USD)
+• Cost of egg-coffee: 40-80k VND (2-3.5 USD)

 3: Bạc xỉu: The mild milk coffee